-Instant Pot Mashed Potatoes are creamy, rich, tasty and easy to make.
+Mashed Potatoes in the Instant Pot are creamy, rich, tasty, and easy to make.
 Made quickly and without draining, this pressure cooker mashed potatoes are absolutely the best!

 I cannot think of any side dish more versatile than mashed potatoes.
 They go well with most dishes and are the perfect side dish anytime, especially during the holidays.

 Making the best mashed potatoes just got easier and quicker thanks to the pressure cooker.
 This Instant Pot Mashed Potatoes will save you time while producing fluffy, light and creamy mashed potatoes every time.

 In culinary school I was taught that the secret to perfect and creamy restaurant quality mashed potatoes is “cream and butter”.
 After many trials, I must admit that is absolutely true.
 This Instant Pot Mashed Potato recipe is a basic and delicious recipe without a lot of added ingredients.
 Although I decided to use Half and Half instead of heavy cream, the result is a creamy and incredibly tasty side dish everyone will love.

 If you want super decadent mashed potatoes, feel free to use heavy cream, I usually do that when serving them on special occasions.

 - Starchy potatoes like Yukon Gold and russet potatoes are ideal for mashing.
 They produce tasty, creamy and super fluffy mashed potatoes.